sonic-net/SONiC/doc/kubernetes/health-check.md

             - /usr/bin/readiness_probe_hook
         - Feature owner should implement the pythons script if needed
             - One note is that exit code should be 0 if all are good.
 If not, need to define the exit code clearly so that we can figure out the issue once happens.

+# Why check start service
+- Most sonic container has a start.sh which is for the real service initialization.
+Check the initialization finished or not.
+- Including call k8s startup script, k8s startup script will participate the upgrade process, proceeding to upgrade container must be after the k8s startup script finished, so need to check start service whether exit as expected.